MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 To learn more, read [Managing policies via PowerShell](teams-powershell-managing-teams.md#manage-policies-via-powershell).

-## Assign a policy package
+## Assign a policy package to users

 A policy package in Teams is a collection of predefined policies and policy settings that you can assign to users who have the same or similar roles in your organization.
 Each policy package is designed around a user role and includes predefined policies and policy settings that support activities typical for that role.
 Some examples of policy packages are the Education (Teacher) package and Healthcare (Clinical worker) package.

-When you assign a policy package to users, the policies in the package are created and you can then customize the settings of each policy in the package to meet users' needs.

-To learn more about policy packages, including step-by-step guidance on how to assign and manage them, see [Manage policy packages in Teams](manage-policy-packages.md).
+To learn more, see [Manage policy packages in Teams](manage-policy-packages.md).

+### Assign a policy package to one user

+1. In the left navigation of the Microsoft Teams admin center, go to **Users**, and then click the user.
+2. On the user's page, click **Policies**, and then next to **Policy package**, click **Edit**.
+3. In the **Assign policy package** pane, select the package you want to assign, and then click **Save**.

+### Assign a policy package to multiple users

+1. In the left navigation of the Microsoft Teams admin center, go to **Policy packages**, and then select the policy package you want to assign by clicking to the left of the package name.
+2. Click **Manage users**.
+3. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then click **Add**.
+Repeat this step for each user that you want to add.
+4. When you're finished adding users, click **Save**.

 ## Assign a policy to a batch of users